phenomlab/category-list/README.md

 Paste the contents of that file into the `Custom JS` window and ensure `Enable Custom Javascript` is enabled Save

-Now go to `/admin/appearance/customise#custom-css` and add
+Go to `/admin/appearance/customise#custom-css`
+Locate the file `categories.css` in this repository Paste the contents of that file into the `Custom CSS` window and ensure `Enable Custom CSS/SASS` is enabled Save

+Test it!